Newswise — Planning to enter an office pool during this year’s NCAA March Madness tournament? Be careful.

-“Predictions become more aversive when the outcome of the event is highly uncertain,” as in the upcoming basketball tournament, says Stephen M. Nowlis, PhD, the August A. Busch, Jr. Distinguished Professor in Marketing.
+“Predictions become more aversive when the outcome of the event is highly uncertain,” as in the upcoming basketball tournament, says Stephen M. Nowlis, PhD, the August A. Busch, Jr. Distinguished Professor of Marketing.

-Nowlis is co-author of a 2008 paper in the Journal of Consumer Research titled “The Effect of Making a Prediction About the Outcome of a Consumption Experience on the Enjoyment of That Experience.”
+Nowlis is co-author of 2008 paper in the Journal of Consumer Research titled “The Effect of Making a Prediction about the Outcome of a Consumption Experience on the Enjoyment of That Experience”

-The current popularity of office pools, spoiler message boards and online betting sites seems to suggest that the act of prediction increases enjoyment of watching a sporting event.
+The current popularity of office pools, spoiler message boards and online betting sites seems to suggest that the act of prediction increases enjoyment.

 However, in a series of four experiments, Nowlis found that consumers who make predictions about uncertain events experience significantly less enjoyment while observing the events than those who don’t make predictions.

-“We thought the opposite would be true,” Nowlis says.
+“We thought the opposite would be true,” says Nowlis.
 “We explain our results in terms of anticipated regret.
 In fact, removing the source of anticipated regret eliminates the negative effect of prediction on enjoyment.”